Aboard89/f1_race_predictor/README.md

 │
-├── .github/                # GitHub-specific metadata and configuration ├── Charts/                 # Visualizations and charts generated from the data ├── Modelling/              # Model development scripts, including tuning and validation ├── Notebooks/              # Jupyter notebooks for exploratory data analysis and prototyping ├── Presentations/          # Presentation materials and slides
+├── .github/                # GitHub-specific metadata and configuration ├── Charts/                 # Visualizations and charts generated from the data ├── Conda_Environment/      # The Conda environment files necessary for reproducing the analysis environment.
+├── Modelling/              # Model development scripts, including tuning and validation ├── Notebooks/              # Jupyter notebooks for exploratory data analysis and prototyping ├── Presentations/          # Presentation materials and slides